 Professor of Comparative Literature, Italian, and Religious Studies

 Holding degrees in philosophy and theology from Williams College and Oxford University and in comparative literature from UC Berkeley and Stanford (Ph.D.
 1991), William Franke is a philosopher of the humanities with a theological (especially negative theological) vision of the traditional disciplines of liberal learning and of the origin and significance of human culture.
-His A Philosophy of the Unsayable (University of Notre Dame Press, 2013, forthcoming) is the most direct statement of this philosophy to date.
+His A Philosophy of the Unsayable (University of Notre Dame Press, 2014) is the most direct statement of this philosophy to date.
 It builds on the twin volumes of On What Cannot Be Said: Apophatic Discourses in Philosophy, Religion, Literature, and the Arts (University of Notre Dame Press, 2007), vol. 1: Classic Formulations; vol. 2: Modern and Contemporary Transformations—which construct the tradition of such thinking in the margins of philosophy as a counter-tradition to the thought and culture of the Logos.

 Franke’s philosophy has evolved in symbiosis with his work as a theorist in comparative literature.
 His interdisciplinary approach centers on Dante’s Divine Comedy read as theological revelation in poetic language.
 Dante’s Interpretive Journey (University of Chicago Press, 1996) elaborates this interpretation of the Commedia in dialogue with German hermeneutic theory (Heidegger, Gadamer, Fuchs, Ebeling, Bultmann).
 The sequel, Dante and the Sense of Transgression: The Trespass of the Sign (Continuum, 2012), opens a similar dialogue with contemporary French thought of difference (Bataille, Blanchot, Barthes, Levinas, Derrida, Nancy).
-Moving from Dante’s medieval theological vision, these books develop critiques of some calamitous weaknesses in modern thought as represented by hermeneutics and deconstruction respectively.
+Moving from Dante’s medieval theological vision, these books develop critiques of calamitous weaknesses in modern thought as represented by hermeneutics and deconstruction respectively.

 Franke has extended his philosophical and theological interpretations of literature—which are in equal measure theoretical employments of literature to illuminate certain of the chief intellectual problems of our time—both forwards and backwards in history from this center in Dante.
 His Poetry and Apocalypse: Theological Disclosures of Poetic Language (Stanford University Press, 2009; German translation, 2011) invents a theory of Christian epic poetry from the Bible to Joyce’s Finnegans Wake and frames it within a critical negative theology of poetic language.
 This theoretical frame is worked out in tension with the Frankfurt school of Critical Theory (Adorno, Horkheimer, Benjamin) and as an Auseinandersetzung with the philosophy of Jürgen Habermas concerning the status of theology as a form of knowing.